 Stem cells are the primary building material of the human body.
-When the embryo is developing, stem cells transform into required cell types to grow organs, muscles, brain, and other body tissues.
-Scientists learned how to collect stem cells, grow and manipulate them to transform into specialized cell types.
+When the embryo is developing, stem cells transform into the required cell types to grow organs, muscles, the brain, and other body tissues.
+Scientists learned how to collect stem cells, and grow and manipulate them to transform them into specialized cell types.
 Nowadays, stem cells are the basis of regenerative medicine as they have the potential to repair damaged tissues in the human body.

 Stem cells can be found not only in an embryo.
 Based on their origin, stem cells are divided into several types: